meltano/meltano/docs/src/docs/fundamentals.md

 In addition, a `Design` is the file that you would use to do the actual analysis because it defines the relationship between the tables.

-A `Design` can be identified by the file naming schema: `design-name.design.m5o`.
+A `Design` can be identified by the file naming schema: `design-name.design.m5o` and should be stored in the `/collections` directory.

 ## Collection